-We are always being told to improve our health and fitness.
-For most of us, we should.
-There are hardly any people who are very fit and very healthy.
+We always want to improve our health and fitness and, for most of us, we should.
+There are not many people who are very fit and very healthy.

-And there are a bewildering variety of things we are told to achieve this.
-We should exercise more, we need to sleep more, or eat less, breathe better, get less stressed, get a pet, go on a fast and so on.
+And there are a bewildering number of things we are told to achieve this.
+We should exercise more, sleep more, eat less, breathe better, lower stress, get a pet and so on.

-When we have a lot of energy, we feel great, and we can do a lot (think of healthy kids).
-When we have less than we need (we have the flu, or are chronically ill), we don’t.
-That much is obvious, in that if we are in either state, we just know it.
+When we have a lot of energy, we feel great, and we can do a lot.
+When we have less than we need, we can’t.
+That much is obvious.
+All of us have an intuition about how we are, at any one moment in time.

-But what most people don’t appreciate is that there is wide blurry zone separating these two ends of the spectrum.
-And a lot of us spend an uncomfortably large amount of time – or all our time – in this blurred zone.
+What most people don’t appreciate is that there is a blurry zone separating these two ends of the spectrum.
+A lot of us spend an uncomfortably large amount of time – or all it – in this blurred zone.
 Why?

-- We sleep less well than we used to
+- We don’t sleep as well as we used to

 - We don’t exercise enough